NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 If, after mapping the conflict, you discover the disagreement was a misunderstanding and everyone now agrees, stop.
 The framework resolved itself in Stage 1.
 This is success, not failure.

 ## Note on What Fuels the Movement

-To move between the stages you will need energy.
-That energy can be anything that makes you "do it."
-When you sense fear, you might need courage to push forward.
-Sometimes what moves you forward is curiosity: the need to make sense of something that does not add up.
-Sometimes it is persistence, when there is exhaustion and you believe you simply cannot sustain the weight of unresolved conflict any longer — and you push forward regardless.
-Sometimes it is care: someone you love is affected, and that matters more than your own comfort.
-Sometimes it is integrity: the gap between what you know and what you are doing becomes unbearable.

-Or perhaps it does not matter what moves you forward.
-What matters is that you do move forward.
-The framework runs on whatever force is strong enough to overcome what is holding you back.
+The framework runs on whatever force is strong enough to overcome resistance.
+Fear.
+Courage.
+Curiosity.
+Desperation.
+Sense-making.
+Care — when someone you love is affected.
+Integrity — when the gap between what you know and what you're doing becomes unbearable.

-Note on failure
+## Note on failure
-> The framework will fail.
+The framework will fail.
 It fails because humans lack the precision of immune systems, and because we cannot see what we're standing in.
 But it fails diagnostically — showing you exactly where and why it broke.

 ## Note on Intention